nvidia-holoscan/holohub/applications/distributed/ucx/ucx_endoscopy_tool_tracking/python/README.md

 ### Requirements

+- Python 3.8+
-The provided applications are configured to use a pre-recorded endoscopy video (replayer).
+- The provided applications are configured to use a pre-recorded endoscopy video (replayer).

 ### Data